Name: Mon. to Fallen Partisan Sailors/ The Seafarer's Lighthouse (Svjetionik Pomorac)

 Monument to Fallen Dockworkers:

-Situated along St. Peter's Warf (Gat Sv.
+Situated along St. Peter's Wharf (Gat Sv.
 Petra) in the middle of the port of Split can be found a modest, often overlooked, monument dedicated to dockworkers and harbor men who perished during the WWII (Photo 12).
 This unique class of workers held an honored status in Split as a result of their dedication and commitment to the Partisan uprising, with many of them risking their lives to engage in resistance and sabotage efforts against the fascist occupiers during the war.
-Unveiled in 1956 and created by Split-based design team of architect Vuko Bombardelli [profile page] and academic sculptor Željko Radmilović, this work consists of a flat bronze relief sculpture mounted on a stone block wall.
+Unveiled in 1956 and created by Split-based design team of architect Vuko Bombardelli [profile page] and academic sculptor Željko Radmilović, this work consists of a flat bronze relief sculpture mounted on a stone wall of white Brač.
 The work depicts two dockworkers pulling dramatically on a rope to lift up a large steel i-beam.
 On top of the monument is a red-colored beacon.
+Originally, the monument was positioned at the tip of St. Peter's Wharf, but as the wharf was extended over the years, it now sits nondescriptly along the passing cars.
 The monument currently exists in good condition, with its exact coordinates being N43°30'16.4", 16°26'25.4".